Tristan-Brown1096/Tristan-Brown1096.github.io/_posts/2020-07-29-my-first-project.md

 # Design

 For this project, I had to add a few columns of information to my dataset.
-In the end, I added 5 columns of data of varying usefulness.
+In the end, I engineered 5 columns of data that ended up being of varying usefulness.
 The important ones added were: home_win, friendly, and goal_difference.
 These would be used for analysis and subsetting the data set.
 The other columns added were more for the sake of curiosity: winning_team and losing_team.

 After adding my new columns, I began to subset the data.
 In all I made four new data sets based on the original: home, neutral, competitive, and friendly.
 Because of observation overlap, this gave me two pairs of DataFrames to compare: home vs neutral, and competitive vs friendly.